nus-cs2103-AY2021S1/tp/docs/team/justacasul.md

     [\#17](https://github.com/AY2021S1-CS2103T-F13-1/tp/pull/17)
     [\#76](https://github.com/AY2021S1-CS2103T-F13-1/tp/pull/76) (update for clearing related recipes)
   * What it does: Removes all items and related recipes from the inventory.
-  * Justification: This feature is a nice addition for users who want to start afresh, possibly on a new game or account.
+  * Justification: This feature is for users who want to start afresh, on a new game or account.
   * Highlights: Adding this feature lays the groundwork required for breaking off from AB3 and creating our own product.
-  * Credits: Initially almost entirely refactored from `clear` command of AB3, but later on, some changes were required for deleting related recipes.
+  * Credits: Initially refactored from `clear` command of AB3, then changed to accomodate deleting related recipes.

 * **New Feature**: Added the `view` command to view the detailed information of a single item.
     [\#44](https://github.com/AY2021S1-CS2103T-F13-1/tp/pull/44)
-  * What it does: Views an item, as well as it's details, quantity, tags and recipes that will create this item.
+  * What it does: Displays the item with it's details, quantity, tags and recipes that will create said item.
   * Justification: This feature is required for users who wish to view more detailed information regarding the item, such as the description which would normally be truncated, or the recipes that will create this item.
   * Highlights: Implementing this feature resulted in the change of `CommandResult` to allow for changing parts of the GUI while the program is still running.
-  * Credits: Rahul(@Rahul0506) was the one who suggested looking at how `executeCommand` handled the `help` command.
+  * Credits: Rahul(@Rahul0506) suggested looking at how `executeCommand` handled the `help` command.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=justacasul&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)